scyclow/fake-internet-money-dev/notes.md

 LAYOUT TODOS
+- 1/2 and 2/3 layouts
+- consider removing signature

 - keep track of whether denomination has been shown in center
   - need to handlempty case
 - maybe have denomination mirror emblem